shikherjha/Multi-time-frame-trading/README.md

 ## My Strategy (The "Why")

-I’ll be honest I didn't focus on creating a complex money-printing machine.
+I’ll be honest I didn't focus on creating a complex moneyprinting machine.
 I wanted a strategy that was easy to debug so I could prove the infrastructure works.

 **Initial Idea:** I started with a simple SMA crossover.
 It was too laggy and didn't trigger enough trades for testing.